 Drake says she learned to dream big and think boldly in part because of her time at Kellogg.
 “My experience at Kellogg was transformational and took me to a whole new place,” she says.
-“I was an entrepreneur and I didn’t know about large-scale business at all, but that’s what the Executive MBA program is all about — it’s a sort of level-setting for people with potential coming from a wide variety of places.
+“I was an entrepreneur, and I didn’t know about large-scale business at all, but that’s what the Executive MBA program is all about — it’s a sort of level-setting for people with potential coming from a wide variety of places.
 It gave me the tools and the mindset and network to call upon and be called upon to make things happen.
-With the Drake Scholars Fund, I am excited to open the door to EMBA and the Evening & Weekend Program’s curriculum and leadership development for other women pursuing careers of impact.”
+With the Drake Scholars Fund, I am excited to open the door to EMBA and the Evening & Weekend Program’s curriculum and leadership development for those pursuing careers of impact.”

-Like Drake, Drake Scholars possess the analytic skills and passion for inspiring growth in the 21st century marketplace.
+Like Drake, the Drake Scholars possess the analytic skills and passion for inspiring growth in the 21st century marketplace.

-Over the course of the next few years, the Drake Scholars Fund will support many talented women.
+Over the course of the next few years, the Drake Scholars Fund will support many talented individuals.
 The inaugural Drake Scholars began their Kellogg journey in fall 2018.
 Here are a few of their stories.

 Dawn Cornelius attends the EMBA program in Miami and lives in Nashville, Tennessee.
-She currently serves as Vice President of Marketing and Communications at the Nashville Area Chamber of Commerce.
+She currently serves as vice president of marketing and communications at the Nashville Area Chamber of Commerce.

-Dawn has long viewed her own career as flowing in two rivers: corporate marketing and communications alongside nonprofit change-making.
+Dawn has long viewed her own career as flowing in two rivers: corporate marketing and communications, alongside nonprofit change-making.
 Her desire to gain the leadership development skills and experience to join these two vocational streams led her to Kellogg.